How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 When the client connects to Postgres and the cert authentication method is used, the Postgres server will check that the certificate presented by the client is trusted and that the Common Name (CN) field of the certificate matches the username for the client.
 Username mapping can also be done as with peer and ident.

-The client can also specify a number of options when connecting to the server, including whether or not (and to what extent) to verify the trustworthiness of the server's certificate.
+The client can also specify several options when connecting to the server, including whether to (and to what extent) verify the trustworthiness of the server's certificate.
 This gives protection against spoofing.

 Both the client and the server can use certificate revocation lists to keep track of any certificates that should no longer be trusted.